 See Cambridge Online's fair use policy before using discussion groups.

-The best known parts the internet are the web and email.
+The best known parts of the internet are the web and email.
 Most people use the web just to read websites.
 Email is used for individual correspondence between people who know each other.
 But there are other ways of communicating using the internet.

 Websites often offer contact details, perhaps via an email address.
 Contact Cambridge Online here.